orioncrocker/spotify_images/README.md

 There is no need to add a file extension to the name, as the default always saves as a `.jpeg`.

 ## Planned features:
 Specific width and height, for the purposes of creating wallpapers for screens of various resolutions.
-This requires more math and time than my small brain can comprehend in a small amount of time.
+This requires more math than my small brain can comprehend in a small amount of time.